Sarah BerryWeb Marketing Consultant

 Since a sitemap compiles all your site content, it’s one of the fastest ways to submit URLs to Google.
 You upload your sitemap to Google Search Console (more about that later) and let Google crawl and index your site.

 Quick Summary: Upload a sitemap to submit multiple URLs to Google.
-Learn how to upload a sitemap!
+Learn how to submit your website to Google using the sitemap method!

 How to submit multiple URLs to Google with a sitemap